-These EASY Beer Battered Onion Rings are the best appetizer to serve with an ice-cold beer!
+These Beer Battered Onion Rings are the best appetizer to serve with an ice-cold beer!
 The beer batter helps to create a SUPER crispy, light and fluffy exterior while adding another layer of flavor.
-Serve your onion rings with this tasty roasted red pepper aioli dipping sauce and your guests will RAVE over them.
+They result is a sweet, savory, salty, crunchy bite of heaven.

 Onion and beer?
-What can I say other than, they just work!
+What can I say other than, it just works!

-If you don't know how to make "beer battered" onion rings, I promise you, they are NOT hard!
+If you don't know how to make "beer battered" onion rings, I promise you, they are NOT hard and much better than restaurant versions.
 The beer batter takes me less than 5 minutes to mix up and the frying takes 2-3 minutes per batch.
 A total of 25 minutes from start to finish, easy peasy!

-Onion rings are the perfect tailgate food!
-But since we may not be able to physically GO to any games this year, we will need some delicious game day appetizers to up our hosting game.
-Besides these onions rings, I love to serve my Gravy Mozzarella Cheese Fries or my Philly Cheesesteak Wonton Cups to my friends and family.
+Onion rings are the perfect game day appetizer that pairs perfectly with an ice cold beer!
+Besides these onions rings, I love to serve my Gravy Mozzarella Cheese Fries or my Philly Cheesesteak Wonton Cups to my friends and family while tailgating.

 Preparing Your Onion Rings